 First, the cooking pot is sitting on a hot burner and I’ll be the first to tell you, a cooking pot doesn’t have to be full to spill over.
 So, the question of whether or not sauce will spill over is a bit more complicated that it might seem at first.

 Second, meatballs aren’t spheres.
 They are irregular and rarely are two of them congruent.

-So, how can we reconfigure the context to support the problem?
-Well, my first thought was to choose spherical objects that are all congruent: for example, baseballs.
+So, my first thought was to choose spherical objects that are all congruent: for example, baseballs.
 Coaches regularly carry baseballs around in 5-gallon buckets, so there is our cylindrical container.

 And I figured I’d deliver the task in a video simply because videos tend to improve engagement on their own.

 Now, once I made the video (and some meaningful conversation was had among those who are better at this than I am) I found that my task had one glaring drawback.
 When you put baseballs in a bucket, they don’t pack tightly.
 There is air between them.
 A lot of it, in fact.